 - One less gift: If gift giving isn’t for you this year, and you want to give your friends and family permission to opt-out, send them this certificate for one less gift.

 - Donate/Volunteer: Make a donation in the name of friends and family.
-I’m making donations this year in the name of the Be More with Less Community to The Hope Effect & Together Rising.
 You may also choose to volunteer together in lieu of exchanging gifts.

 Holiday anxiety happens when the holidays fall short of our expectations, or when we think we are falling short of the expectations of others.
 When it comes to the holidays falling short, start by working on staying present.
 Find joy every day by noticing what you are grateful for.
 When things go sideways or don’t turn out as you had hoped, instead of getting lost in despair, be rescued by gratitude.